 Three-Dimensional - The piece must be observable on at least three sides and should be either free-standing or prepared to be hung.
 Craft and pre-formed or assembled projects are not acceptable.
+Legos from kits are not eligible to take to state.
+Legos can use motion.
 General Crafts - Any thing else.